 I am asked this question all the time, and it can be frustrating to try to answer for people.
 So here goes and now I can send them this link.

 Really it would require hours to answer this question well, as prescription without diagnosis is malpractice.
 Strategic and business planning is a very complex process.
-It involves many disciplines including sales, marketing, product development, operations and finance, as well as whatever industry domain skills needed.
-Even as a 25 year CEO I would never do it alone.
-I have twelve tools I personally use and teach in my CEO Boot Camp and also sell in the AirTight Management Strategic Planning kit.
-I would generally use three to four approaches (see list below) and twelve tools to create an optimum business model and plan.
-The "approaches" are frameworks for thinking to divide a highly complex problem into its component parts really.
+It involves many disciplines including sales, marketing, product development, operations, and finance, as well as whatever industry domain skills needed.
+Even as a 25-year CEO I would never do it alone.
+I have twelve tools I personally use and teach in my CEO Boot Camp and sell in the AirTight Management Strategic Planning kit.
+I would use three to four approaches (see list below) and twelve tools to create an optimum business model and plan.
+The "approaches" are frameworks for thinking to divide an extraordinarily complex problem into its component parts really.
 They are a process.
 The tools dig deeper into the details to validate a particular idea, product or change.
 That experience could not be captured in five books, never mind a blog post.
 There are no doubt thousands of books on the art of Strategic Planning.

 That said I would also say the tools are only 5-10% of the problem, as this is like giving a paintbrush to someone and expecting them to paint the Mona Lisa.
 Strategic Planning is about deep experience, or "unconscious competence" (see the book "Blink" by Malcolm Gladwell), which is your subconscious neurons being wired to do this by thousands of hours of experience.
 Even big companies with highly experienced management teams get a facilitator to take them through the process.